-One plate must be fixed to the front inclined not more than 30° rearwards from the vertical.
-The others must be placed vertically one on each side of the motorcycle facing outwards.
-They must be fixed in such a manner as to be clearly visible and they must not be masked by any part of the motorcycle or by the rider when seated in the driving position.
+The number must be displayed on the front and at least one side of the vehicle (right side for 500cc and left side for 1000cc).

+Each number must be marked in such a manner as to be clearly visible and must not be masked by any part of the motorcycle or by the rider when seated in the driving position.